 This is Operngasse and leads into the centre.

-Tip: the Staatsoper sells standing tickets that let you enjoy world-class performances for the price of coffee and cake.
+Tip: the Staatsoper sells inexpensive standing tickets; enjoy world-class opera for the price of coffee and cake.

 The Albertina